NS007-dev/ns007-dev/README.md

 - [x] OBVIOUSLY, I use [W3 Schools](https://www.w3schools.com/) for all my code bits and pieces!
  </details>

  <h1 align="center"> That's all for now!!!
-See below for more stats, but otherwise...
-BYE!!!! </h1>
+See below for my contrbution graph, recent activity and pinned repos!</h1>

  <div align="center">